ntop/ntopng/doc/src/web_gui/settings.rst

 - Export all the hosts data
 - Export all the local hosts data
 - Export all the remote hosts data
-- Export a specific host data, by specifing its IP or MAC address and optionally a VLAN
+- Export a specific host data, by specifying its IP or MAC address and optionally a VLAN

 The JSON data can be downloaded and easily analyzed.